Spike detection from inaccurate samplings: Quantitative localization in the general frame

 \subsection{Quantitative localization guarantees from the input amplitudes}

-Bernstein's inequality for polynomials \cite{borwein1995polynomials} shows that the maximum of the derivative of a bounded polynomial, or a bounded trigonometric polynomial, is upper bounded by its degree.
+One knows \cite{borwein1995polynomials} that any bounded polynomial on a compact of the real line has its derivative upper bounded by a constant times its degree.
 Hence, a uniform upper bound on the derivatives of the dual certificate $P$ can be given. \begin{defn}[Bernstein Isolation Property] We say that a set $\mathbf S$ satisfies the Bernstein Isolation Property with parameters $c_0>0$ and $C_{c}>0$, denoted by $\mathrm{BIP}(c_0, C_{c})$, if and only if

 \end{defn} \ni Using this property, we can specify the result of Theorem \ref{thm:LocQICGeneral} in terms of the input amplitudes. \begin{thm} Assume that the support $\mathbf S$ of $\Delta$ satisfies $\mathrm{BIP}(c_0, C_{c})$ and $\mathrm{QIC}(C_{a}, C_{b})$ with $c_{0}=\sqrt{C_{b}/C_{a}}$.
 Let $\lambda$ be greater than $\lVert \sum_{k=0}^{m}\overline\varepsilon_k\varphi_{k}\lVert_{\infty}$.
 Then \begin{enumerate} \item $\displaystyle\lvert \Delta_{j}-\sum_{\{k:\ d(\hat T_{k},T_{j})\leq\frac{c_{0}}m\}} \hat\Delta_{k}\lvert\leq C'\lambda\,,$ \end{enumerate} where $C'=2+\max\Big\{\frac{2(1-C_{b})}{C_{b}},\frac{C_{c}}{C_{a}}\Big\}$.
 Moreover for all $T_{j}\in \mathbf S$ corresponding to a weight such that: